-The PowerPanel External Wall System is a complete system and Hebel stocks many of the products and materials required for your convenience.
+The PowerPanel50 External Wall System is a complete system and Hebel stocks many of the products and materials required for your convenience.

-Product Description Supplied by CSR Hebel Hebel PowerPanel The core component of the Hebel PowerPanel External Wall System is the 50mm thick Hebel PowerPanel panel.
-The panel is manufactured in one stock size as detailed below: Panel Weight (kg) Length (mm) 600 2400 53 • Top Hat The Top Hats are used to fix the Hebel PowerPanel panel to the structural support framing.
+Product Description Supplied by CSR Hebel Hebel PowerPanel 50 The core component of the Hebel PowerPanel 50 External Wall System is the 50mm thick Hebel PowerPanel 50 panel.
+The panel is manufactured in one stock size as detailed below: Panel Weight (kg) Length (mm) 600 2400 53 • Top Hat The Top Hats are used to fix the Hebel PowerPanel 50 panel to the structural support framing.
 There are two nominal widths available: 24mm and 35mm - incorporating perforated flanges for ease of installation onto external wall frame.
-1 24mm or 35mm Fixing of Top Hat to timber stud frame; 12-11x35mm Hex Head Type 17 screw 1 The state of the s Fasteners & fixings Fixing of Top Hat to steel framing; 10-16x16mm Hex Head Teks screw 1 A CONTRACTOR Fixing of Hebel PowerPanel panels to Top Hat 14-10x65mm Hex Head Type 17 Screw from outside of building 1
+1 24mm or 35mm Fixing of Top Hat to timber stud frame; 12-11x35mm Hex Head Type 17 screw 1 The state of the s Fasteners & fixings Fixing of Top Hat to steel framing; 10-16x16mm Hex Head Teks screw 1 N. Common of the Fixing of Hebel PowerPanel 50 panels to Top Hat 14-10x65mm Hex Head Type 17 Screw from outside of building 1

-Note: CSR has engineered and tested the PowerPanel External Wall System to comply with the New Zealand Building Code and relevant Standards.
+Note: CSR has engineered and tested the PowerPanel50 External Wall System to comply with the New Zealand Building Code and relevant Standards.
 It cannot guarantee products and accessories not specified by CSR will perform to these standards.
 The Product Guarantee will only apply if all components used in the system are specified by CSR.

-Product Description Supplied by CSR Hebel Hebel Mortar Hebel Mortar (supplied in 20kg bags) when required is used as a thick bed mortar base to provide a level base for PowerPanel installation as well as providing acoustic and fire protection at the base of the panels. ✓ hebel The board The board to board Mortal Uses are sheet board Proposition on the same of Hebel Adhesive Hebel Adhesive (supplied in 20kg bags) is used for gluing the PowerPanel panels together at vertical and horizontal joints.
-V nebel' The before way to build The for glueng Hebel blocks and panels blocks and panels blocks are retrieved and terrizonal joints and terrizonal joints Hebel Patch Minor Chips or damage to PowerPanel panels are to be repaired using Hebel Patch (supplied in 10kg bags). ✓ hebel The butter with to butter Patch Use to bill any most open down down or patch bucks or parade Hebel Anti-Corrosion Protection Paint To coat exposed reinforcement during cutting of Panels onsite J hebel de and Dulux® AcraTex® Render AcraTex bag mixed render to be used as a base and finish coat over masonry surfaces RenderWall Dulux® AcraTex® Acrylic Texture AcraTex 100% acrylic texture in a variety of finishes and colours Dulux Acra Tez Dulux® AcraTex® Topcoat AcraTex 100% acrylic high build top coat specifically designed for masonry surfaces, available in a variety of colours.
-Dulux Acra Tex
+Product Description Supplied by CSR Hebel Hebel Mortar Hebel Mortar (supplied in 20kg bags) when required is used as a thick bed mortar base to provide a level base for PowerPanel 50 installation as well as providing acoustic and fire protection at the base of the panels. ✓ hebel The bell The bell to be the second of Hebel Adhesive Hebel Adhesive (supplied in 20kg bags) is used for gluing the PowerPanel 50 panels together at vertical and horizontal joints. ✓ nebel' The beafer way to built achesive achesive blocks and panels blocks and panels blocks are panels blocks and panels blocks and panels and terformal joints Hebel Patch Minor Chips or damage to PowerPanel 50 panels are to be repaired using Hebel Patch (supplied in 10kg bags). ✓ hebel The butter way to butter Patch Use to till any more ordany more ordany designed to british books or parade Hebel Anti-Corrosion Protection Paint To coat exposed reinforcement during cutting of Panels onsite V hebet of and contractors and contractors guarant Dulux® AcraTex® Render AcraTex bag mixed render to be used as a base and finish coat over masonry surfaces RenderWall Dulux® AcraTex® Acrylic Texture AcraTex 100% acrylic texture in a variety of finishes and colours Dulux Acra Tez Dulux® AcraTex® Topcoat AcraTex 100% acrylic high build top coat specifically designed for masonry surfaces, available in a variety of colours.
+Dulux Acra Tex A-rised